-Fewer Completions Activity Makes It Difficult For Oil States International
+Fewer Completions Activity Makes It Difficult For Oil States International (NYSE:OIS)

 Offshore/Manufactured Product Segment Drivers

-This segment was the worst hit in Q1 2020, falling by 16% quarter-over-quarter.
+This segment was the worst hit in Q1 2020, falling by 16% quarter over quarter.
 The segment EBITDA was relatively resilient, deflating to 14.3% from 15.1% a quarter ago.
 Delays in projects and disruption in the supply chain due to the global pandemic caused revenues to go down in Q1.
 The book-to-bill ratio also reduced, as I discussed early in the article.
 The shorter-cycle valve product sales have been decreasing for the past two quarters, leading to the margin decline.

 Given the current trend in short-cycle product sales, the company expects revenues in Q2 to range between $96 million and $104 million, which would be a 10% rise compared to Q1.
 The segment EBITDA margin, however, can shrink to 11% (at the guidance mid-point) in Q2 compared to Q1.